Terms of Service

 12.2.
 Automatic Billing.
 Company will bill your Subscription fees automatically to the payment method you designate when signing up.

 12.3.
 Automatic Renewal.
 Unless you cancel your Subscription (see Section 12.4 (Cancellation)), your Subscription will renew automatically at the end of its term.
-Please see Section 12.4 (Cancellation) and, for institutional customers, your Institutional Agreement (see Section 7.2.1 (Separate Agreement)).
+Please see Section 12.4 (Cancellation) and, if applicable, your Institutional Agreement.

 12.4.1.
 How to Cancel.
 To cancel your SaaS subscription, contact Company by emailing firstname.lastname@example.org, clicking on the Contact widget at the lower-right of any page on www.quimbee.com, or using the contact form in Quimbee’s iPhone, iPad, and Android apps.
 Your cancellation is not effective until a Company representative confirms it.